robertbuecker/nessundorma/STARTUP.md

 Connect to the Raspberry Pi using NoMachine.
 It is called `beamer-pi`.
 If you do not see it, seach also for its IP: `172.31.1.131`.
+user: pi
+password: lovearka
+sound checkbox off (don't check!)
 You will see the desktop (as shown on the projector) mirrored on your screen.
 Now double-click the file `start_beamer.sh`on the Desktop and choose `Execute`.
-After a short bit the screen should go black.
+After a short bit the screen should go black. move the curor out of the screen pls
 Then, **click on the black screen once**.
 Now, all is ready.
-You can check it in the Arka interface using the rightmost control tab ("clipboard" icon).
+You can check it in the Arka interface using the rightmost control tab ("clipboard" icon), from where you can send test messages from the different actors.

 <!-- After a while, the screen should become black, and you should see the test messages that you can send from the ARKA computer.